JanFrackowiak/JanFrackowiak/README.md

 ### Hey!
 My name is Jan and I am an undergraduate student at the University of Liverpool pursuing a degree in Computer Science with Software Development.
-My main language of interest is Python but I also feel confident in JAVA.
+My main language of interest is Python but I also feel confident in Java.

 #### I'm currently learning:
 * -Python